bastiendavid/billing-refactoring-kata/README.md

 However, management has decided to no longer work with eCorp, and we must now send our invoice data to a new partner, casaDePapel.

-Our goal is to replace all the usages of the GoodOldBillingSystem by BrandNewBillingSystem.
+Our goal is to replace all the usages of GoodOldBillingSystem by BrandNewBillingSystem.

-#### Tips
+### Tips

 First try to create an abstraction, and then replace the old code by the new one.